operand/agency/README.md

 implementation will eventually hit the context window after a short time.

-1. I insert a fake event at the beginning of the terminal portion of the prompt, pretending that the agent executed the `/help` action proactively, and display the resulting list of possible actions as a slick way to insert the available actions while keeping the supposed context of the terminal, and providing a one-shot example to begin from.
+1. I insert a fake event at the beginning of the terminal portion of the prompt, pretending that the agent themself executed the `/help` action proactively, and display the resulting list of possible actions as a slick way to insert the available actions while keeping the supposed context of the terminal, and providing a one-shot example to begin from.

-Note that ChattyAI uses a more typical prompt, showing that this technique need not be shared by all agents connected to the space, but can be entirely unique to each agent.
+Note that ChattyAI uses a more typical prompt, showing that these techniques need not be shared by all agents connected to a space, but can be entirely unique to each agent.

 ## Complete Demo Implementation